 We successfully completed a certification audit performed by the state of California's Food and Drug Branch in the first quarter of 2000.
 As part of this audit, the California Food and Drug Branch recognized our compliance with the "Good Manufacturing Practices" requirements of the federal Food and Drug Administration, or the FDA.
 The FDA has issued us an Establishment Registration.
 We have also obtained pre-market clearance from the FDA, enabling us to market our 2020TC Imager camera and SPECTour chair.
 California's Food and Drug Branch also issued us a State of California Medical Device Manufacturing License.
-We also received regulatory approval from the Japanese Ministry of Health in October 2000 which is similar to our FDA Establishment Registration and expect to receive a Canadian Medical Device license in the third quarter of 2001.
-In conjunction with implementing Good Manufacturing Practices and product safety standards, we expect to obtain a product approval in the third quarter of 2001 from Underwriters Laboratories Inc. and the Canadian Standards Association.
-In early 2002, we plan to initiate the drive for ISO-9000 with the expectation of receiving certification in late 2002.
+We also received regulatory approval from the Japanese Ministry of Health in October 2000, which is similar to our FDA Establishment Registration, and expect to receive a Canadian Medical Device license in the third quarter of 2001.
+In addition, the Canadian government requires approval of a gamma camera model by the Canadian Standards Association before the model can be sold in Canada, and we expect to receive such approval in the third quarter of 2001.
+In conjunction with implementing Good Manufacturing Practices and product safety standards, we expect to obtain a product approval in the third quarter of 2001 from Underwriters Laboratories Inc. Underwriters Laboratories Inc. is an independent, not-for-profit product safety testing and certification organization, and some gamma camera customers in the United States require that the model of the camera they purchase pass a test developed for medical products by this organization.
+In early 2002, we plan to initiate the drive for ISO-9000 quality certification with the expectation of receiving certification in late 2002.
+ISO-9000 is a compilation of quality standards promulgated by the International Organization for Standardization, and a manufacturer that has been certified to use a quality program that meets ISO-9000 does not have to independently test each product that it sells in the European Community.